0xyd/mininn/README.md

-# iKANN
+# MiniNN
-Pure KANN Inference library
+A Pure Inference-Oriented framework implemented in C.